 Section 401 of the Clean Water Act (CWA) requires that any applicant for a Federal permit or license to conduct an activity, including, but not limited to, the construction or operation of facilities, which may result in a discharge to a navigable water shall provide certification from the State that the proposed discharge complies with the State’s water quality standards and requirements.
 Some common examples of federal actions which trigger a Section 401 Water Quality Certification (WQC) include: (1) U.S. Army Corps of Engineers’ (ACOE) Section 404 permits; (2) ACOE Section 10 Rivers and Harbors Act; (3) Federal Energy Regulatory Commission (FERC) licenses for hydroelectric projects; and (4) U.S. Coast Guard bridge permits.

-Maryland has regulations governing the processing and issuance of Section 401 WQCs (COMAR 26.08.02.10).
-Key elements of the Maryland WQC process addressed in the regulations include contents of an application; discharges to outstanding natural resource waters; public notice and public hearing requirements; and the final decision from the Maryland Department of the Environment.
+In addition to the requirements of 40 C.F.R. § 121.5, Maryland has regulations governing the processing and issuance of WQCs (COMAR 26.08.02.10).
+Key elements of the Maryland WQC process addressed in the regulations include: the required contents of an application; discharges to outstanding natural resource waters; and public notice and public hearing requirements.
 In addition, it is important to note that the Department has adopted several General Water Quality Certifications (GWQCs) (COMAR 26.08.02.11).

 The 401 WQC request to MDE must be mailed to:

 Please include your project tracking number and MDE Agency Interest (AI) number, if known, on your request for a WQC.